Evernote – CSV and Text File Importer

 set escaped_Column to (text char_Start thru char_End of the_Chars) as text

---REPLACE COMMAS IN ESCAPED COLUMN CONTENTS
+-- REPLACE COMMAS IN ESCAPED COLUMN CONTENTS

-if escaped_Column contains "," then
+if escaped_Column contains "

---(html_Comma set as string below to work with download link)
+-- (html_Comma set as string below to work with download link)

-set escaped_Column to my replace_Comma(escaped_Column, ",", html_Comma)
+set escaped_Column to my replace_Comma(escaped_Column, "

 end if

---REASSEMBLE ROW FROM PARTS
+-- REASSEMBLE ROW FROM PARTS

 set escaped_Item to pre_Text & escaped_Column & post_Text as string

---SET UP FOR NEXT ITEM (IF PRESENT)
+-- SET UP FOR NEXT ITEM (IF PRESENT)

 set the_Chars to every character of escaped_Item